What really happened to Malaysia Airlines MH370 in 2014?

 Malaysia Airlines Flight 370 (MH370) disappeared on March 8, 2014, at 12.41 am after leaving Kuala Lumpur in Malaysia for Beijing in China.
 There were 227 passengers and 12 crew members on board.

-The plane, a Boeing 777, was piloted by Captain Zaharie Ahmad Shah, 53, and co-pilot Fariq Abdul Hamid, 27, and the flight was scheduled to take six hours.
-It left on time at 12.42 am.
+The plane, a Boeing 777, was piloted by Captain Zaharie Ahmad Shah, 53, and co-pilot Fariq Abdul Hamid, 27.
+The flight was scheduled to take six hours.
+It left on time at 12:42 a.m.

 40 minutes into the flight, the plane diverted from its scheduled route and flew towards the southern Indian Ocean.
-The flight then vanished from radar, with an international search and salvage operation that lasted until 2018 at a cost up to $200 million.
-Seven years on, MH370 has not been found.
+The flight then vanished from radar, with an international search and salvage operation that lasted until 2018 at a cost of up to $200 million.
+A decade on, MH370 has not been found.

-Initially, many experts have questioned why so little debris had been found given that the plane would have broken into thousands of pieces, many of which floated on water and would be seen washing up on regional shores or easily spotted by search teams.
+Initially, many experts questioned why so little debris had been found, given that the plane would have broken into thousands of pieces, many of which floated on water and would have been seen washing up on regional shores or easily spotted by search teams.
 Those criticisms diminished after several pieces of the aircraft were positively identified in the years after its disappearance.

 Coincidentally, EgyptAir flight MS804 vanished over the Mediterranean on 19 May 19, 2016, exactly 804 days after MH370 vanished.